Ranger's

 of powerful cars demands improving the driver component, the driver

 mod.
-Difficult cars to drive well include such cars
+Difficult cars to drive well include such models

 as: •